-- an amount equal to the interest accrued on that tranche at the applicable interest rate from the prior payment date or, with respect to the first payment date, the amount of interest accrued since the issuance date, of the transition bonds, - any unpaid interest plus, to the fullest extent permitted by law, any interest accrued on this unpaid interest, and - if the transition bonds have been declared due and payable, all accrued and unpaid interest thereon.
+- an amount equal to the interest accrued on that series or tranche at the applicable interest rate from the prior payment date or, with respect to the first payment date, the amount of interest accrued since the issuance date, with respect to that series or tranche, - any unpaid interest plus, to the fullest extent permitted by law, any interest accrued on this unpaid interest, and - if the transition bonds have been declared due and payable, all accrued and unpaid interest thereon.

-Principal means, with respect to any payment date and any tranche of the transition bonds, the sum, without duplication, of:
+Principal means, with respect to any payment date and any series or tranche of the transition bonds, the sum, without duplication, of:

-- the amount of principal due as a result of the occurrence and continuance of an event of default and acceleration of the transition bonds, - the amount of principal due on the final maturity date of any tranche, - · any unpaid and previously scheduled payments of principal and overdue payments of principal, and - the amount of principal scheduled to be paid on such payment date in accordance with the expected sinking fund schedule.
+- the amount of principal due as a result of the occurrence and continuance of an event of default and acceleration of the transition bonds, - the amount of principal due on the final maturity date of any series or tranche, - · any overdue payments of principal, and - the amount of principal scheduled to be paid on such payment date in accordance with the expected sinking fund schedule.

-If on any payment date funds in the general subaccount are insufficient to make the allocations or payments contemplated by clauses 1 through 9 of the first paragraph of this subsection with respect to the transition bonds, the trustee will draw from amounts on deposit in the following subaccounts in the following order up to the amount of the shortfall:
+If on any payment date funds in the general subaccount are insufficient to make the allocations or payments contemplated by clauses 1 through 9 of the first paragraph of this subsection with respect to a series of transition bonds, the trustee will draw from amounts on deposit in the following subaccounts in the following order up to the amount of the shortfall: